EighteenZi/rocksdb_wiki/Rocksdb-Architecture-Guide.md

 ### Fault Tolerance
 Rocksdb uses a checksum to detect corruptions in the storage.
 These checksums are for each block; a block is typically anywhere between `4K` to `128K` in size.
 A block, once written to storage, is never modified.
 Rocksdb will dynamically detect hardware support for checksum computations and avail that support wherever available.

-### Multi-threaded Compactions
+### Multi-Threaded Compactions
 Compactions are needed to remove multiple copies of the same key that can occur if an application overwrites an existing key.
 Compactions also process deletions of keys.
 Compactions can occur in multiple threads if configured appropriately.
 The overall write throughput of an LSM database is directly dependent on the speed at which compactions can occur, especially when the data is stored in fast storage like SSD or RAM.
 Rocksdb can be configured to issue compaction requests from multiple threads concurrently.
 It is observed that sustained write rates can increase upto a factor of 10 with multi-threaded compaction when the database is on SSDs compared to single-threaded compactions.

-Level Style Compaction and Universal Style Compaction The entire database is stored in a bunch of _sstfiles_.
-When a _memtable_ is full, its contents is written out to a file in Level-0 (L0).
+The entire database is stored in a set of _sstfiles_.
+When a _memtable_ is full, its content is written out to a file in Level-0 (L0).
 Rocksdb removes duplicates and overwritten keys in the memtable when it is flushed to a file in L0.
 Periodically, some files are read in and merged to form larger files.
 This is called Compaction.

 Rocksdb supports two different styles of compaction.
 The Universal Style Compaction stores all files in L0 and all files are arranged in time order.
 A compaction picks up a few files that are chronologically adjacent to one another and merges them back into a new file L0.
 All files can have overlapping keys.

 The Level Style Compaction stores data in multiple levels in the database.
 The more recent data is in L0 and the earliest data is in Lmax.
 Files in L0 can have overlapping keys but files in other layers do not have overlapping keys.
 A compaction process picks one file in Ln and all its overlapping files in Ln+1 and replaces them with new files in Ln+1.
+The Universal Style Compaction typically results in lower write amplification but higher space amplification than Level Style Compaction.

 There is a `MANIFEST` file in the database that records the state of the database.
 The Compaction process adds new files and deletes existing files from the database, and it makes these operations persistent by recording them in the `MANIFEST` file.
 Transactions to be recorded in the `MANIFEST` file uses a batch-commit algorithm to amortize the cost of repeated syncs to the `MANIFEST` file.

-### Avoiding stalls
+### Avoiding Stalls
-Background compactions threads are also used to flush _memtable_ contents to a file on storage.
+Background compaction threads are also used to flush _memtable_ contents to a file on storage.
 If all background compaction threads are busy doing long-running compactions, then a sudden burst of writes can fill up the _memtable_(s) quickly, thus stalling new writes.
 This situation can be avoided by configuring rocksdb to keep a small set of threads explicitly reserved for the sole purpose of flushing _memtable_ to storage.

 ### Compaction Filter
 There are times when an application would like to process keys at compaction time.
 For example, a database that has inherent support for Time-To-Live (ttl) can optionally remove keys that are expired.
 This can be done via a application defined Compaction Filter.
 If the application wants to continuously delete data older than a specific time, then it can use the compaction filter to drop records that have expired.
 The rocksdb Compaction Filter gives control to the application to modify the value of a key or to entirely drop a key as part of the compaction process.
 For example, an application can continuously run a data sanitizer as part of the compaction.

 ### ReadOnly Mode
 There are times when an application wants to open a database for reading only.
 It can open the database in ReadOnly mode, the database guarantees that the application won't be able to modify anything in the database.
+This results in much higher read performance because oft-traversed code paths can avoid locks completely.

 ### Database Debug Logs
 The rocksdb database software writes detailed logs to a file named LOG*.
 These are mostly used for debugging and analyzing a running system.
 There is a configuration to allow rolling this LOG at a specified periodicity.